RedTorch/game_HapticDarkGame/README.md

 Simple game utilizing the haptic features of the PS5 DualSense controller.

-Developed S'2023 at SFC Touch Lab.
-Exhibited at SFC TOUCH LAB OpenLab 2023SS.
+Developed S'2023 at SFC Touch Lab, exhibited at SFC TOUCH LAB OpenLab 2023SS.